 Tired and scared of the unknown, we took a long and deep inhale.
 We looked at the winding road before us, then over to our walking partners, who didn’t seem to be showing the same signs of fear or fatigue.
 In fact, they seemed to get stronger as the road got harder.
 Inspired by their force, we searched from within and found more of our own.
 And so we walked on, together.

 To pass the time, we would often sing.
-At first we thought our songs were different, as we all sang in our natives tongues.
-But over time we noticed the melodies were similar.
+At first we thought our songs were different, as we all sang in our natives languages But over time we noticed the melodies were similar.
 They were, in fact, the very same song.
 Astonished, we shared what the words meant in our spoken languages.
 In each case, the song spoke of a wonderful time, in a place way way up amongst the stars, where there was no suffering, pain, or injustice.
 It spoke of a place filled with joy, love and compassion, where all living things lived in peace and harmony, as it was meant to be.

 Our journey didn’t put an end to the hardships that our friends recounted, but we had traveled together, comforted by something shared and understood by all.
 If there were hills to climb, we had faced them together, singing, as one.